-Staff Credentials: The Behavior Management Specialist must be an individual with a minimum education at the Master's level in psychology, psychiatry, education, social work or counseling This individual's training must have include successful completion of course work or training in the techniques of applied behavior analysis.
+Staff Credentials: The Behavior Management Specialist must be an individual with a minimum education at the Master's level in psychology, psychiatry, education, social work or counseling This individual's training must have include successful completion of course work and documented training in behavioral theory.
 The Behavior Management Specialist is responsible for all aspects of Behavior Management Services provided by Behavior Management Assistants and must sign all documentation of those services.

-The Behavior Management Assistant must be an individual with a minimum education of a bachelor's degree in a human services field (See definitions for complete listing) who has been certified by the agency as having training specific to behavior management which is consistent with techniques of applied behavior analysis.
+The Behavior Management Assistant must be an individual with a minimum education of a bachelor's degree in a human services field (See definitions for complete listing) who has been certified by the agency as having training specific to behavior management which is consistent with documented training in behavioral theory.
 Behavior Management Services provided by Behavior Management Assistants are subject to review and approval by the Behavior Management Specialist.
 A copy of the provider's training program for its Behavioral Health Assistant staff must be retained and filed by the provider.
 (The Behavior Management Assistant must use the HO modifier when providing Therapeutic Behavioral Services - Development, procedure code H2019HO, since their documentation must be reviewed and signed by the Behavior Management Specialist.
 Otherwise, the wrong service, Therapeutic Behavioral Services - Implementation, procedure code H2019, would be billed).